Jason Johnson (Jamaican footballer)

-Jason Johnson (born October 9, 1990) is a Jamaican international footballer who currently plays as a forward for Monterey Bay FC.
+Jason Johnson (born October 9, 1990) is a Jamaican international footballer who currently plays as a forward.

 Career

 College

 After starting at Knox College and then Manchester High School in Mandeville, Jamaica, Johnson moved to the United States and enrolled at Virginia Commonwealth University in 2010 to play college soccer.
 In his first with the Rams, Johnson made 19 appearances and finished tied for second on the team with four goals and three assists.
 He was also named Third Team All-CAA and CAA All-Rookie Team honoree.
 In his sophomore year in 2011, Johnson made 20 appearances and finished with a team leading 11 goals and one assist on his way to being named NSCAA All-Region third team and All-CAA second team.
 In 2012, Johnson made 21 appearances and led his team in goals scored with 13 and second on the team in assists with six on his way to being named Atlantic 10's Offensive Player of the Year, First Team All-Atlantic 10 and NSCAA Mid-Atlantic All-Region Team.